• Skip to primary navigation

 Another Tincture Option

 I want to address another option that some people may prefer.
 That is, an alcohol-free motherwort tincture recipe.
-This can be done with apple cider vinegar.
+Use apple cider vinegar instead of vodka or brandy as your solvent base.

 Follow the same steps as above but fill the jar with your chopped motherwort.
 Then cover with vinegar.
 You can use just about any kind of vinegar you want, but don’t use regular white vinegar.

 Keep in mind that vinegar tinctures are not as potent as alcohol tinctures, nor do they last as long.
-I prefer to keep mine refrigerated.
+Refrigerate your tincture.
+Label it with the name of the herb and the date.
 If you notice mold or an off smell, discard it immediately.
 That goes for any herbal tincture.
 When in doubt, throw it out!

 Now that you have a basic motherwort tincture recipe, enjoy tincture making.
 It’s a great life skill to have and a wonderful way to use motherwort.